-Haddington Town Centre Strategy: Action 6 Encourage the Redevelopment of

-Sites at the Eas Sites at the East End of Market Street

-Action and Lead and Joint Next Steps Timescale: Progress

-Location Working Short

-Medium

-Long

-Ongoing

-1 Encourage Private land owners 1.Where the Ongoing

-development / ELC Development / Council is land

-of infill and ELC Estates owner to

-vacant sites actively pursue

-that can be redevelopment

-sensitively 2.
-Where sites

-designed to are privately

-support the owned the

-town centre Council will

-engage with

-interested

-parties to bring

-forward plans

-for the sites
+Haddington Town Centre Strategy: Action 6 Encourage the Redevelopment of Sites at the East End of Market Street Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress 1 Encourage development of infill and vacant sites that can be sensitively designed to support the town centre Private land owners / ELC Development / ELC Estates 1.Where the Council is land owner to actively pursue redevelopment 2.
+Where sites are privately owned the Council will engage with interested parties to bring forward plans for the sites Ongoing

-8.15 Haddington Town Centre continues to be adversely affected by the vacant buildings and sites at the east end of Market Street which require redevelopment to support the town centre.
+8.16 Haddington Town Centre continues to be adversely affected by the vacant buildings and sites at the east end of Market Street which require redevelopment to support the town centre.
 These include the small car park on the corner of Brown Street and Market Street and the former garage site on the corner of Victoria Terrace and Hardgate.
 In line with LDP Town Centre Policy both sites should be for mixed use development with commercial use on the ground floor and residential use above.